Neal803/polygon1/README.md

 # polygon1

-yestarday all y troubles seemed  so far away
+yestarday all my troubles seemed  so far away